 Palo Alto’s Unit 42 group has released a free playbook viewer that shows known adversarial behaviors for a handful of threat groups aligned to MITRE ATT&CK.

 Palo Alto Unit 42’s Playbook Viewer

-The Anomali Weekly Threat Briefing is a free weekly report of key security and threat developments of the week.
-The report includes relevant IOCs and ATT&CK techniques for each story in the briefing.
+This free weekly report includes key security and threat developments of the week.
+The report includes relevant IOCs and ATT&CK techniques for each story included in the briefing.